harshrawate/Virtual-Weather-Station/README.md

 Features
 Weather Dashboard: Displays current weather conditions and forecasts for any location.
-Search Functionality: Allows users to search for weather updates by city or location.
-Real-Time Data: Integrates with weather APIs to fetch live weather data.
+Search Functionality: Allows users to search for weather updates by city or location Real-Time Data: Integrates with weather APIs to fetch live weather data.
 Responsive Design: Optimized for various devices including desktops, tablets, and mobile phones.
 Secure Backend: Ensures data management and API interactions are handled safely.